Updated 2026. My mother passed at age 97 (2024) RIP. I will be updating this site so I can help retirees again. Write to me!

 Grumpy Old Men (1993)

+Grumpy Old Men: LOVE IT!
 A lifelong feud between two neighbors since childhood only gets worse when a new female neighbor moves across the street.
 Don’t forget about Grumpier Old Men as well!

 Driving Miss Daisy (1989)

-After backing her car into her neighbor’s yard, a wealthy, spunky Jewish widow in the 1950s is no longer allowed to drive and her son insists hiring a driver.
-At first, Miss Daisy is resistant to all change and refuses to go anywhere with “some chauffer.”
+At first, Miss Daisy is resistant to all change and refuses to go anywhere with “some chauffeur.”
 However, she is eventually won over by his natural good graces and the two slowly develop a friendship of sorts.
 The movie chronicles their 20-year relationship that slowly transcends their differences.

 Cocoon (1985)

-A group of seniors trespass to secretly swim at the pool at the house next-door to their senior living facility, and suddenly find themselves restored with youthful energy and vigor.
 They soon come to find that the pool is actually storing alien pods.
 The seniors offer to help the aliens return the cocoons back to their home planet, and, as a reward, are offered something unusually magnificent.

 On Golden Pond (1982)

-A retired professor, and his wife, have had a summer cottage there since early in their marriage.
+A retired professor and his wife have had a summer cottage there since early in their marriage.

 Share your Retirement Movie Favs!